FireANTs: Adaptive Riemannian Optimization for Multi-Scale Diffeomorphic Matching: Discussion

-We also demonstrate competitive performance in the EMPIRE10 challenge, widely regarded as a comprehensive evaluation of registration algorithms~\cite{hering2022learn2reg,sentker2018gdl} for lung CT images.
-Unlike the brain imaging datasets, the EMPIRE10 dataset contains images with large deformations, anisotropic image spacings and voxel sizes, thin structures like airways and pulmonary fissures, which are hard to align based on image intensity alone.
-These image volumes are typically much larger than what deep learning methods can currently handle at native resolution~\cite{sentker2018gdl,lku,balakrishnan2019voxelmorph}.
-FireANTs performs much better registration in terms of landmark, fissure alignment, and singularities, while being two orders of magnitude faster than existing state-of-the-art.
-This experiment also calls attention to a much-overlooked detail - the performance gap due to the choice of representation of diffeomorphisms (direct optimization versus exponential map).
-We show that direct optimization of the group element is preferable to exponential maps, both in FireANTs and in baselines (ANTs versus DARTEL).
+This study draws attention to an often overlooked source of performance variation - the choice of diffeomorphism representation (direct optimization versus exponential map), which motivated our adoption of direct optimization in FireANTs.
 This improvement can be attributed to the representation - one can interpret direct optimization as integrating a set of \textit{time-dependent} velocity fields since the gradients change throughout optimization, allowing more flexibility in the space of diffeomorphisms it can represent, whereas SVF performs the integral of a \textit{time-independent} velocity field by design.
-Moreover, computing the exponential map is expensive for diffeomorphisms since the number of iterations can be higher for larger deformations~\cite{ashburner2007fast}.
-For example, in~\cref{fig:runtime}(a), the exponential map representation (DARTEL) takes substantially longer to run than ANTs.
-Shooting methods modify the velocity field at each iteration and tend to be sensitive to hyper-parameter choices.
-For example, in~\cref{fig:lungtable}, the results for shooting methods are substantially worse than for methods that optimize the transformation directly.
+Using the SVF representation has three main drawbacks, which we mathematically formalize in~\cref{sec:limitations-stationary-velocity-fields}.
+First, the scaling-and-squaring step is computationally expensive\cite{ashburner2007fast,mang2017lagrangian} - requiring 7-8 repeated warp compositions to obtain the diffeomorphism, and another 7-8 steps of compositions to compute the gradient, compared to only 1 warp composition for direct optimization.
+Second, the sensitivity of the diffeomorphism depends on its magnitude, i.e. gradients with similar magnitudes will lead to larger updates in the diffeomorphism for larger velocity fields, which can lead to numerical instability for large deformations.
+Third, the number of integration steps to ensure numerical diffeomorphisms depends on the Lipschitz constant of the velocity field, which requires adaptive Euler integration step sizes to ensure numerical diffeomorphisms.
+Since most practitioners choose a fixed Euler integration step size regardless of the problem, choosing too few steps can lead to numerical inaccuracies while choosing too many steps can lead to high computational cost or numerical underflow in the base case.
+Empirically we observe the exponential map representation (DARTEL) takes substantially longer to run than ANTs~\cref{fig:runtime}(a).
+In~\cref{fig:lungtable}, the results for shooting methods are substantially worse than for methods that optimize the transformation directly.
 We also observe this for the LPBA40 dataset in~\cref{fig:rgd-vs-exp}, where the shooting method consistently underperformed over a wide range of hyperparameter choices.
+Modern deep learning methods have also moved away from SVF representations towards compositive (albeit non-diffeomorphic) updates \cite{vfa,sitreg}.